blizot/Baptiste_Lizot_12_062022/README.md

 - Fork the repository
 - Clone it on your computer, and go on the `dev` branch
-- In a terminal, move to the `front` folder
+- In a terminal, move to the `front` directory
 - `yarn` will install all the dependencies
 - `yarn start` will launch the front-end on your [`localhost:5000`](http://localhost:5000)